 The human eye belongs to a general group of eyes found in nature called "camera-type eyes."
-Instead of film, the human eye focuses light onto a light sensitive membrane called the retina.
+Just as a camera lens focuses light onto film, a structure in the eye called the cornea focuses light onto a light-sensitive membrane called the retina.

 The interior chamber of the eyeball is filled with a jelly-like tissue called the vitreous humor.
 After passing through the lens, light must travel through this humor before striking the sensitive layer of cells called the retina.

-The retina is the innermost of three tissue layers that make up the eye.
+Fromer explained that the retina is the innermost of three tissue layers that make up the eye.
 The outermost layer, called the sclera, is what gives most of the eyeball its white color.
-The cornea is also a part of outer layer.
+The cornea is also a part of the outer layer.

 Embedded in the retina are millions of light sensitive cells, which come in two main varieties: rods and cones.